i18next/i18next-parser/README.md

   // An array of globs that describe where to look for source files
   // relative to the location of the configuration file

-  reactNamespace: false,
-  // For react file, extract the defaultNamespace - https://react.i18next.com/latest/withtranslation-hoc
-  // Ignored when parsing a `.jsx` file and namespace is extracted from that file.

   sort: false,
   // Whether or not to sort the catalog